phepy: Visual benchmarks and improvements for out-of-distribution detectors: Toy-Comparisons of OOD Synthesis Methods

-\newpar It is clearly beneficial to choose a FGSM step length which tightens the OOD boundary without impacting the confidence in ID inputs.
+Adversarial methods provide a more targeted approach to generating OOD inputs.
+We test the Fast Gradient Sign Method (FGSM) \cite{fast-gradient-2014}, which perturbs inputs to maximise an error metric.
+We first use kernel density estimation \cite{kde-1956} with a Gaussian kernel to synthesise new ID inputs.
+Next, the FGSM perturbs them to increase the reconstruction error of the auto-associative reference detector from \Cref{sec:ood-detection}.
+As the FGSM thus has access to the ideal error gradients, we evaluate its best-case performance.
+Using a constant perturbation step size highly depends on the problem and may in too conservative or too crisp OOD boundaries.
+Thus, in \Cref{fig:fgsm-eps-u01-tpoke-ood-synthesis}, we show the result when sampling the step size from a distribution, and observe that this procedure produces tight but also blurry boundaries as some ID-OOD overlap may occur.
+This indicates that it might be beneficial to choose an FGSM step length which tightens the OOD boundary without impacting the confidence in ID inputs.
 Since manual tuning would be laborious, we introduce $t$-poking, which sets the step size to a new parameter or distribution $t$.
 After every batch, epoch or training cycle, the detector is evaluated using criteria such as ``the mean confidence score for ID inputs should not fall below $0.95$''.
 If the evaluation fails, $t$ is multiplied by a back-off factor $>1$.
 Otherwise, $t$ is multiplied by a poking factor $<1$.
 This factor is gradually adjusted to ensure that $t$ converges.
 The second row in \Cref{fig:fgsm-eps-u01-tpoke-ood-synthesis} shows that $t$-poking finds a balanced step size and pushes the OOD samples very close to the ID boundary.

-\subsection{Weighting Synthetic OOD Samples in Detector Training}
+\section{Weighting Synthetic OOD Samples in Detector Training}